$0.00

 Insights from Teachers

 Teachers of this age group consistently report that establishing a clear weekly routine is vital, but so is variety within that structure.
-One teacher said, “They thrive on the challenge of finding the verse themselves.
+One teacher said:

+“They thrive on the challenge of finding the verse themselves.
 When they use their own Bible to find the reading, it is a huge victory for them.
 It shifts the lesson from being something done to them to something they actively do.”
-Another insight is the importance of linking the Bible story to real-life choices immediately.

-Teaching the Bible to Upper Elementary Students
+Teaching the Bible to Upper Elementary Students (Ages 9-11)

-Teaching the Bible to Upper Elementary Students
+Teaching the Bible to Upper Elementary Students (Ages 9-11)

 Students in the upper elementary age group, typically ages nine to eleven, are at a crucial crossroads in their development.
-They are moving away from concrete thinking and beginning to embrace abstract concepts, logic, and critical thinking.
+They are moving away from purely concrete thinking and beginning to embrace abstract concepts, logic, and critical thinking.

 Developmental Considerations